Killing of Tamir Rice

 Rice's gun was found to be an airsoft replica; it lacked the orange-tipped barrel that would have indicated it was a toy gun.
-A surveillance video of the incident was released by the police four days after the shooting, on 26 November.
-On 3 June 2015, the Cuyahoga County Sheriff's Office declared that their investigation had been completed and that they had turned their findings over to the county prosecutor.
-Several months later the prosecution presented evidence to a grand jury, which declined to indict, primarily on the basis that Rice was drawing what appears to be an actual firearm from his waist as the police arrived.
-A lawsuit brought against the city of Cleveland by Rice's family was subsequently settled for $6 million.
+A surveillance video of the incident was released by the CDP four days after the shooting.
+On June 3, 2015, the Cuyahoga County Sheriff's Office declared that their investigation had been completed and that they had turned their findings over to the county prosecutor.
+Several months later the prosecution presented evidence to a grand jury, which declined to indict, primarily on the basis that Rice was drawing what appeared to be an actual firearm from his waist as Loehmann and Garmback arrived.
+A lawsuit brought against the City of Cleveland by Rice's family was subsequently settled for $6 million.

-In the aftermath of the shooting it was revealed that Loehmann, in his previous job as a police officer in the Cleveland suburb of Independence, Ohio, had been deemed an emotionally unstable recruit and unfit for duty.
-Loehmann did not disclose this fact on his application to join the Cleveland police, and the Cleveland Police Department did not review his previous personnel file before hiring him.
+In the aftermath of the shooting it was revealed that Loehmann, in his previous job as a police officer in the Cleveland suburb of Independence, had been deemed an emotionally unstable recruit and unfit for duty.
+Loehmann did not disclose this fact on his application to join the CDP, and the CDP did not review his previous personnel file before hiring him.
 In 2017, following an investigation, Loehmann was fired for withholding this information on his application.

-A review by retired FBI agent Kimberly Crawford found that Rice's death was justified and Loehmann's "response was a reasonable one".
-The incident received both national and international coverage.
-It occurred on the heels of several other high-profile shootings of African-American males by police officers.
+A review by retired FBI agent Kimberly Crawford found that Rice's death was justified and Loehmann's "response was a reasonable one."
+The incident received both national and international coverage, occurring on the heels of several other high-profile shootings of African-American males by police officers.

 Biography

 Tamir Elijah Rice (June 25, 2002 – November 23, 2014) was born in Cleveland, Ohio, on June 25, 2002, to Samaria Rice and Leonard Warner.
-His family described him as athletic, excelling at various sports—including football, basketball, swimming, and soccer—and often competing with kids older than him.
-As a 12-year-old, he stood 5’7” and weighed 195 lbs.
+His family described him as athletic, excelling at various sports—including football, basketball, swimming and soccer—and often competing with kids older than him.
+At age 12, Rice stood 5'7" and weighed 195 lbs.
 He was involved in arts programs at his community recreation center, sculpting pottery and crocheting embroidery for his mother.
-At the time of his death, Rice attended Marion-Seltzer Elementary School in Cleveland, where he was described as a "pleasant young man".
+At the time of his death, Rice attended Marion-Seltzer Elementary School in Cleveland, where he was described as a "pleasant young man."
 He had an older sister, Tajai, and an older brother.